tastytea/mastorss/README.md

 # Usage

-Put watchwords.json into `~/.config/mastorss/`.
+Put `watchwords.json` into `~/.config/mastorss/`.
 Launch with profile name.
+The first occurence of every watchword in an RSS item will be turned into a hashtag.
+For profile-specific watchwords see the example in `watchwords.json`.
 In the first run only the newest entry is tooted.

 The profile can't be named "global".